VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 - Fixed: notification about unmanaged current branch wasn't showing up.
 - Fixed: in case of red edge from a branch to its parent, the unique history of a branch can no longer include any commits reachable from its parent.
 - Improved: side-effecting actions (like Rebase, Pull, Discover etc.) are disabled while another side-effecting action is ongoing.
+- Fixed: _Current branch ... is not managed by Git Machete_ notification no longer shows up right after running Slide In action.

 ## v3.6.0
 - Improved the repository selection combobox so that modules are now searchable.